 Steel Post Reinforced Vinyl Fencing

 Pile driving 2″ industrial galvanized post makes the strongest vinyl privacy fence post.
-Steel posts are pile driven 3′ to 4′ deep into the ground leaving about 4′ to 5′ above ground.
-Next we screw on black adapter connectors leveling across each line.
-Since these connectors are elliptical on the inside they can be rotated to keep a straight sight line.
-The outside of the connector is round and the square vinyl post will connect with color coated stainless steel screws at the middle of the vinyl post on each face.
+Steel posts are pile-driven 3′ to 4′ deep into the ground leaving about 4′ to 5′ above ground.
+Next, we screw-on black adapter connectors leveling across each line.
+Since these connectors are elliptical on the inside, they can be rotated to keep a straight sightline.
+The outside of the connector is round and the square vinyl post will connect with color-coated stainless steel screws at the middle of the vinyl post on each face.

-Great installation method with minimal disturbance to the yard.
+This is a great installation method with minimal disturbance to the yard.
 Gate posts (aluminum I-beam stiffeners) are still set with concrete.

 Traditional Vinyl Post Set in 100% Concrete